 In a statement, the company said making “adjustments to its workforce” was a requirement for adapting to the “current business reality” and ensuring the company could “improve its competitiveness.”

 The reduction in Intel’s headcount doesn’t stop at Habana Labs.
 Although the chip developer’s parent company is yet to confirm just how many employees will be impacted, on Intel’s third-quarter earnings call, CEO Pat Gelsinger told investors, “[Intel] is planning for the economic uncertainty to persist into 2023.”

-Gelsinger later confirmed to multiple media outlets that these measures will include job cuts that will affect its global employees.
+Gelsinger later confirmed to multiple media outlets that these measures would include job cuts that would affect its global employees.
 Intel has roughly 120,000 employees worldwide.